CodeGoat-dev/SecureMe/readme.md

 ## Setup Instructions

-1. **Hardware Setup**:
+If you want to build the **SecureMe** system yourself, follow the instructions provided below.

+### Hardware Setup
 - Place the power supply in the top of your breadboard.
 - Configure the power supply using the jumper caps to set one set of rails to 3.3V and the other to 5V+.
 - Place the microcontroller just under the power supply (making sure to leave room for USB).
 - Connect VSYS on the Pico to VCC and then connect GND.
 - Place the tilt switch sensor just beneath the microcontroller.
 - Place the passive buzzer beneath the tilt switch sensor.
 - Mount two small buttons for volume control on one side of the board beside the buzzer.
 - Mount three larger buttons vertically down the middle of the board.
 - Mount the high intensity microphone sensor to the side of the bottom two vertical buttons.
 - Connect one leg of the buzzer to the GND rail and the other leg to GPIO1.
 - Connect the left leg of the PIR sensor to the 5V power rail and the right leg to GND, then connect the middle leg to GPIO2.
 - Connect one leg of the tilt switch to VCC and the other leg to GPIO3.
 - Connect the vertical buttons starting from the bottom to VCC and GPIO4, 5, and 6.
 - Connect the four pins on the right side of the matrix keypad to GPIO7, 8, 9, and 10 starting from the leftmost pin.
 - Connect the four pins on the left side of the matrix keypad to GPIO11, 12, 13, and 14 starting from the leftmost pin.
 - Connect the two volume buttons to VCC and GPIO15 and 16.
 - Connect VCC on the microphone sensor to 5V and connect GND, then connect AO to GPIO26 and DO to GPIO17.
 - Adjust the sensitivity and range of the PIR motion sensor as required.
 - Adjust the sensitivity of the high intensity microphone sensor as required.
 - Ensure all connections are secure and components are powered.

-2. **Software Setup**:
+### Software Setup
 - Flash the microcontroller with MicroPython/CircuitPython firmware.
 - Upload the SecureMe source code and dependencies to the microcontroller.

-3. **Starting The System**:
+### Starting The System
 - Connect the SecureMe system to power using the breadboard power supply.
 - After a second or so, you will hear the start-up sound and then a bell will begin to chime.
 - Wait for 60 sec for the PIR sensor to warm up.
 The bell will stop chiming and the system ready indicator will sound.

-4. **Network Configuration**:
+### Network Configuration
    - Connect to the device's hotspot to access the captive portal.
    - Note: The password is ***"secureme"***.
    - Connect to the captive portal.
 If not automatically redirected, visit [http://192.168.4.1](http://192.168.4.1).
    - Scan for wireless networks and enter your Wi-Fi credentials to establish network connectivity.

-5. **Web Interface**:
+### Web Interface
 - Use a network scanner to locate the new device on your network and make a note of the IP address.
 - Access the web interface using the device's IP address to configure and customize settings.
 - If you are unable to obtain the IP address, try connecting using the hostname ***"SecureMe"***.
 - Login with the username **admin** and password **secureme** and change the password.

 ---